steno-aarhus/research/onboarding/practicalities/index.md

 RM Printer

-:   RM printer is available on Plan 3 (Niche A301-016 or A301-022) Note
+:   RM printers are available on Plan 3 (Niche A301-016 or A301-022).
+All AUH printers are set up with follow me print.
+To install the AUH printers [use this guide](https://regionmidtjylland.service-now.com/rmsp?id=kb_article_view&sysparm_article=KB0011923&sys_kb_id=85b9b875879a2e103ef898683cbb35b4).
+Nb!
+The printer names start with "1_RM_".
+For questions
-    the name of the printer from someone in your office.
-For questions regarding the SDCA printer: ask Julie Knudsen ([julie.knudsen\@rm.dk](mailto:julie.knudsen@rm.dk){.email}).
+    regarding the SDCA printer: ask Julie Knudsen ([julie.knudsen\@rm.dk](mailto:julie.knudsen@rm.dk){.email}).